 Vagal Nerve Stimulation

 For many people with epilepsy, anti-seizure medicines provide relief.
 For patients whose seizures are not controlled by medication, vagal nerve stimulation (VNS) may be an option.
 VNS is designed to control seizures by sending small pulses of electrical energy to the brain through a small implant.
-The procedure is used in adults and children 12 and older.

 It is not unusual for individuals with epilepsy to need rehabilitation services.
 Seizures may result in lasting problems with strength, balance and cognition.
 A physiatrist assessment can lead to prescribing the correct medications, therapies and equipment to improve function and quality of life.